-Table 3 F9470 Interrupt Control Commands
+Table 4 F9470 Interrupt Control Commands

-Instruction Description IORST Clears all busy and done flags, disables interrupts.
-MSKO,ACC,CPU Enables or disables device interrupts by clearing or setting the interrupt disable flag in the device.
+Instruction Description IORST Clears all busy and done flags and sets all interrupt disable flags (disabling interrupts).
+MSKO ACC Enables or disables device interrupts by clearing or setting the interrupt disable flag in the device.
 The interrupt disable flag of each device is associated with a specific data line, and is set if its mask bit is 1, cleared if 0.
-INTA,ACC,CPU Reads device code of highest priority device that is requesting an interrupt.
+INTA ACC Reads device code of highest priority device that is requesting an interrupt.
 The 6-bit code is loaded into ACC bits 10-15.
-All 16 bits are set to 0 of no device is interrupting.
+All 16 bits are set to 0 if no device is interrupting.